 At UBC, we are committed to advancing inclusion across the university.
 At the request of the sponsoring Vice Presidents, the UBC Equity & Inclusion Office is now working with campus partners to develop an Inclusion Action Plan that will identify areas and actions of focus needed to create a more inclusive and welcoming live, work, and learn.
 The UBC Inclusion Action Plan was endorsed by UBC’s Executive in December 2019.

 About the Inclusion Action Plan

 The Inclusion Action Plan (IAP) will provide a guiding document that identifies priority goals for inclusion at UBC and strategic level actions needed to achieve the goals.
 It operationalizes the Inclusion theme in Shaping UBC’s Next Century: UBC’s Strategic Plan 2018-2028.

-As a university, we recognized the value of diversity and inclusion, and the positive impact that welcoming and inclusive environments have on the wellbeing, experiences, and achievement of students, faculty, and staff.
+As a university, we recognize the value of diversity and inclusion, and the positive impact that welcoming and inclusive environments have on the wellbeing, experiences, and achievement of students, faculty, and staff.

 The IAP seeks to build on and connect previous and ongoing efforts at UBC, incorporating relevant ideas and recommendations in a single action plan that guides efforts at UBC Vancouver and UBC Okanagan.

 As part of the process to develop this plan, we want to ensure that we reflect the voices and needs of our community, particularly those that have been historically, persistently, or systemically marginalized.
 Through this process, we heard over 5,400 ideas for positive change.

 To inform the development of the action plan, a series of engagement opportunities are available for students, staff, faculty, and wider community to share their voice.
 We are currently in Phase IV of the engagement process.

 - September to October 2018: A campus-wide Inclusion Working Group convened to develop the draft definition of inclusion and create draft goals and priority areas.